 Should you see a health psychologist?

-Have ever gotten a migraine when you’re stressed?
+Have you ever gotten a migraine when you’re stressed?
 Or has your heart raced, your stomach churned and your breathing become rapid and shallow when you’re anxious?

 Or how about that feeling of dread that comes over you when you’re about to start a task you don’t want to complete?